oracle/node-oracledb/doc/api.md

 This can be used with `V$SESSTAT` to find the current number of round-trips.
 A second connection is used to avoid affecting the count.
-If your user doesn't have access to the V$ views, then use a SYSTEM connection:
+If your user does not have access to the V$ views, then use a SYSTEM connection:

 ```javascript